jnmartin84/doom64-dc/README.md

 Run Doom64ex's WADGEN against `doom64.z64` to dump a PC version of `DOOM64.WAD`.

-OR

-Use the Steam Doom 64 PC version of DOOM64.WAD

-Either way, put the PC wad somewhere else not in the repo directory tree, we don't want to mess things up.
+Put the PC wad somewhere else not in the repo directory tree, we don't want to mess things up.

 Open the PC wad in SLADE.